igorskyflyer/npm-astro-escaped-component/README.md

 <br>

 > [!CAUTION]
-> This component escapes/encodes text using HTML entities to help prevent XSS attacks.
+> This component escapes/encodes text using HTML entities and can help prevent XSS attacks.
 However, this may not be ***sufficient*** in all cases.
 >
 > Ensure **additional** security measures are in place.
 >